 However, if you looked closely at the drum, it had a label saying that it was Floor Finish with a big caption “poison”, followed by directions for its use.
 So I wonder who was responsible for the caption below the exhibit?
 Was it the police investigators or the officers of the police museum?
 I wonder also if there are any fingerprints on the drum.

 There is a second inquest into the firebombing of the Whisky au Go Go which resulted in the tragic deaths of 15 people.
-There is a pre-hearing on the 29th and 30th of April.
-This is the second inquest.
+There is a pre-hearing on the 29th and 30th of April 2021.
 The original Whiskey au Go Go inquest was adjourned on the 12th of March 1973, immediately after Stuart and Finch were arrested only four days after the fire.

 John Andrew Stuart and James Richard Finch were arrested and each found guilty of murdering Jennifer Davey, one of the 15 nightclubbers who died at at the fire.
 Stuart and Finch famously protested their innocence from the roof of Boggo Road jail, realigning the tiles on the roof stating that they were innocent and verballed by police.